We treat oil & gas produced waters to reduce waste volumes and disposal costs, minimize chemical usage, and recover more hydrocarbons.

 For further background, some EOR practitioners add polymer to increase the viscosity (“thickness”) of injection water in order to recover more oil.
-Water returns to the surface as produced water, often more saline.
+Water returns to the surface as produced water that is often more saline.
 Operators add expensive polymer back to this water to meet their injection viscosity goal.
 However, polymer consumption and costs increase dramatically with salinity.
 Polymer costs alone can be over $4-5/m3 injected.
 By desalinating the produced water prior to polymer addition, the following benefits can be realized:

 - Re-activate and recycle residual polymer in the produced water.

-- Deliver an injection water with lower hardness, multivalent ions, and suspended solids which can improve well performance to recover more hydrocarbon.
+- Deliver an injection water with lower hardness, multivalent ions, and suspended solids, which can improve well performance to recover more hydrocarbon.

 The technology and products employed equally apply to other types of produced water desalination, where operators are seeking to treat produced water for discharge and/or to reduce disposal costs.
-Sign-up to download a presentation report, and/or contact Saltworks with your produced water challenge!
+Sign up to download a presentation report, and/or contact Saltworks with your produced water challenge!